mipwise/mip-opt/3_formulation_techniques/1_network_flow_problems/README.md

 One thing in common among these problems is that they all have an underlying network, i.e., a set of nodes and a set of arcs that connect these nodes.
-And the goal is to optimally move something through this network.
+And the goal is to optimally move some type of flow through this network.

-Here is a simple example to start with:
+Here is a simple contextualized example to start with:
 [SoyKing](https://www.mipwise.com/use-cases/soyking).

 The network in the case of the SoyKing problem is composed by five nodes and